Technology Due Diligence is on the rise. Yet we are told that many investors struggle to understand the value of Tech DD.

 - How is IT funded, and what’s been done with that money?
 You need to match technology spending with the historical performance & forecast.

 - What is the team culture like, and how does it impact delivery?
 You need to know if the team are working towards the same goal and that they have the right skills to achieve it.

 - How mature are their processes, and what does this mean for you? – You need to understand how well the team works together and what kind of processes drive the team’s output.

 - What are the risks, and how are they being managed? – You need to identify potential risks that could impact the project’s success and understand how they are managed.

 - What is their governance model? – You need to know who makes decisions about the project and how those decisions are made.
 Knowing this will help you understand the team’s decision-making.

 - Cyber is, of course, a vast topic.
-So how are they managing it? – With all the news about data breaches, you need to understand how the team manages cyber security risks.
+So how are they managing it?
+You need to understand how the team manages cyber security risks with all the news about data breaches.